Menthone: Structure and stereochemistry

 The structure of 2-isopropyl-5-methylcyclohexanone (menthones and isomenthones, see following) were established historically by establishing identity of natural and synthetic products after chemical synthesis of this structure from other chemical compounds of established structure; these inferential understandings have, in modern organic chemistry, been augmented by supporting mass spectrometric and spectroscopic evidence (e.g., from NMR spectroscopy and circular dichroism) to make the conclusions secure.

 The structure 2-isopropyl-5-methylcyclohexanone has two asymmetric carbon centers, one at each attachment point of the two alkyl group substituents, the isopropyl in the 2-position and the methyl in the 5-position of the cyclohexane framework.
-The spatial arrangement of atoms—the absolute configuration—at these two points are designated by the descriptors R (Latin, rectus, right) or S (L., sinister, left) based on the Cahn–Ingold–Prelog priority rules.
+The spatial arrangement of atoms—the absolute configuration—at these two points are designated by the descriptors R (Latin rectus, right) or S (Latin sinister, left) based on the Cahn–Ingold–Prelog priority rules.
 Hence, four unique stereoisomers are possible for this structure: (2S,5S), (2R,5S), (2S,5R) and (2R,5R).

 The (2S,5S) and (2R,5R) stereoisomers project the isopropyl and methyl groups from the same "side" of the cyclohexane ring, are the so-called cis isomers, and are termed isomenthone; the (2R,5S) and (2S,5R) stereoisomers project the two groups on the opposite side of the ring, are the so-called trans isomers, and are referred to as menthone.
 Because the (2S,5R) isomer has an observed negative optical rotation, it is called l-menthone or (−)-menthone.
 It is the enantiomeric partner of the (2R,5S) isomer: (+)- or d-menthone.